Relationship Disclosure Document

 Unless otherwise stated, the benchmark should reflect the general investment universe and risk profile of the portfolio to which it is compared.
 Performance of the portfolio will vary from that of the benchmark as the securities held by the portfolio and/or their relative composition will vary from the benchmark.

-Benchmark returns provides readers with a basis for understanding a portfolio’s historic performance in relation to comparable investments or the market segment in which he portfolio is invested.
-However a portfolio’s past performance relative to a benchmark may not be reflective of the future performance.
+Benchmark returns provide readers with a basis for understanding a portfolio’s historic performance in relation to comparable investments or the market segment in which the portfolio is invested.
+However, a portfolio’s past performance relative to a benchmark may not be reflective of the future performance.

 In certain cases, the performance of a portfolio has been compared to returns of a general index such as the TSX/S&P, S&P500 and DEX indexes.
 These index returns are shown because they are widely quoted and are provided for general information purposes only.
 They may not be a fair comparison to the portfolio because the investment universe and risk profile of the portfolio differ from the index.